ElNiak/PANTHER/src/llm/neoivy/_system_prompt/knowledge/IvyDocumentation.md

 # Ivy

-IVy is a tool for specifying, modeling, implementing and verifying protcols.
-IVy is intended to allow interactive development of protocols and their proofs of correctness and to provide a platform for developing and experimenting with automated proof techniques.
-In particular, IVy provides interactive visualization of automated proofs, and supports a use model in which the human protocol designer and the automated tool interact to expose errors and prove correctness.
+Ivy is a tool for specifying, modeling, implementing and verifying protcols.
+Ivy is intended to allow interactive development of protocols and their proofs of correctness and to provide a platform for developing and experimenting with automated proof techniques.
+In particular, Ivy provides interactive visualization of automated proofs, and supports a use model in which the human protocol designer and the automated tool interact to expose errors and prove correctness.

-IVy has two primary design goals: to be as *transparent* as possible, and to produce *design artifacts* that are useful even to engineers who may lack the skills or resources needed to construct formal proofs.
+Ivy has two primary design goals: to be as *transparent* as possible, and to produce *design artifacts* that are useful even to engineers who may lack the skills or resources needed to construct formal proofs.